Do You See

-"Do You See" is a song by American hip hop artist Warren G. It was released in November 1994 as the third and final single from his debut album, Regulate...G Funk Era.
-While not as successful as his previous two singles, "Do You See" nevertheless found some success on the Billboard charts, making it to 42 on the Billboard Hot 100, just missing the #40 spot which would have given three consecutive top 40 singles.
-The song found more success in the UK, making it to 29 on the country's singles chart.
+"Do You See" is a song by American hip hop artist Warren G. It was released in October 1994 by Violator and RAL as the third and final single from his debut album, Regulate...G Funk Era (1994).
+It found some success in the United States, reaching number 42 on the Billboard Hot 100.
+The song found more success in the United Kingdom, peaking at number 29 on the UK Singles Chart in March 1995.

+Composition

 The song uses the samples from "Juicy Fruit" by Mtume for the main beat and "Mama Used to Say" by Junior for the background tune.
 The spoken introduction is by Gil Scott-Heron, from the version of his spoken word "Bicentennial Blues" found on his live album It's Your World.